Son La

 Hot springs in Ngoc Chien commune - Photo: @vietnam_adventure

-Besides natural sites and an ocean of flowers, travelers are welcomed to various local festivals.
-Buffalo fighting on the 5th of the lunar first month, boat racing in Son La hydroelectric power plant on the 10th of the same month, hair-washing of White Thai at the end of the year, or Mong Independence Day on September 1st are some examples.
+In addition to stunning natural landmarks, Son La hosts a variety of local festivals that welcome travelers.
+Be sure to catch the traditional buffalo fighting on the 5th of the lunar first month, boat racing at the Son La hydroelectric power plant on the 10th of the lunar month, the hair-washing ceremony of the White Thai people at year’s end, and the Mong Independence Day celebration on September 1st.

 Boat racing in Son La - Photo: vietgiaitri.com